 Monitor and Limit Access

-You can affect your children’s risk of drinking by limiting their access to alcohol and setting a positive example.
-Here are some way your can monitor and limit alcohol access:
+You can decrease your children’s risk of underage drinking or drug use by limiting their access to alcohol and any other substances you might have in the home.
+You can also decrease risk by setting a positive example yourself.
+Here are some ways you can monitor and limit alcohol and other drug access:

-- Refuse to give alcohol to your children.
-Underage drinking can cause serious damage to a teenager’s brain.
+- Refuse to give alcohol or other drugs to your children.
+Underage drinking and drugs use can cause serious damage to a teenager’s developing brain.

 - Check in with your teenager before and after they go out.
-(Use this helpful “Going Out” Checklist).
+You can use this helpful “Going Out” Checklist.

-- Lock up your alcohol and make sure you monitor the quantity.
+- Lock up your alcohol, prescription medications, and other substances, and make sure you monitor the quantity.

-- Talk to other parents about not having alcohol at parties with your child.
+- Talk to other parents about not having alcohol (or any other drugs) at parties in their home when minors are present.

-- Plan activities in your home that are alcohol-free.
+- Plan activities in your home that are free of alcohol or other drugs.

-- Report underage drinking to the police.
+- Report underage drinking or drug use to local police.
 If you know of a party coming up, contact your local law enforcement agency with the name, address, and date of the party.
+You can also send the Parent Up Warning Letter to the adults at the residence.